Note. Text in bold applies additionally to training activities.

 20. RYA Course Content and Training Areas

-RYA course programmes are shown at appendices 35,36 and 37.
+RYA course programmes are shown here.

 Sailing training will normally take place within a triangle whose corners are the North Pier lighthouse, No 1 buoy and the Clubhouse.
 Boats should keep well clear of the Spanish Battery rocks and the pier to seaward of the “four poles.”